Let Us Help You Decide Which Kitchen Cabinet Brand is Best for You

 .

-Homeowners and kitchen designers must balance the cost to be in different cabinet lines with how well those lines meet design and finish preferences.
+Homeowners and kitchen designers must balance the cost of different cabinet lines with how well those lines meet design and finish preferences.

 A homeowner not opting for these features does just as well in a less expensive cabinet line as long as the cabinetry being ordered meets the recommended minimum requirements.

-We selected these lines because all are well constructed, and all do more customization than comparable lines at their price point.
-This makes each of them a great value for designing more complex kitchens.
+We selected these lines because they are all well constructed, and they all have more customization than comparable lines at their price point.
+This makes each of them an excellent value for designing more complex kitchens.

-Well of course, the most expensive full custom one, Wellsford.
-Can our customers recognize the difference between Wellsford and even the least expensive line we carry Fabuwood?
+Well, of course, the most expensive full custom one is Wellsford.
+Can our customers recognize the difference between Wellsford and even the least expensive line we carry, Fabuwood?
 Surprisingly, most cannot.
-So extra money spent upgrading to higher cost cabinet lines often goes unappreciated.
+So, the extra money spent upgrading to higher-cost cabinet lines often goes unappreciated.

 On the other hand, almost all our customers prefer and can recognize a well-designed kitchen when we show them one.
 Most of the designs we see by designers from home centers and other dealers are poor.
-Accordingly, homeowners should focus on finding a good kitchen designer over spending time determining “which cabinet line is best”.
+Accordingly, homeowners should focus on finding a good kitchen designer rather than spending time determining “which cabinet line is best.”

 It should be noted that European frameless cabinetry is in a class of its own.